FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 - **uniconfig-config:install-uniconfig-node-enabled** - Whether node
     should be installed to UniConfig and unified layers.
 By default, this flag is set to 'true'.
-- **uniconfig-config:sequence-read-active** - Forces reading of data
-    sequentially when mounting device.
-If it is set to 'true' sync-from-network will be done in parallel.
-By default, this flag is set to 'false'.
+- **uniconfig-config:sequence-read-active** - Force sequential data reading when mounting a device.
+If set to 'true', sync-from-network is done in parallel.
+The default value is 'false'.
 - **uniconfig-config:whitelist** - List of root YANG entities that should be read.
 - **uniconfig-config:blacklist** - List of root YANG entities that
     should not be read from NETCONF device due to incompatibility with